 \textbf{Model-agnostic Performance Gain}.
 To demonstrate the effectiveness of \model\ in improving recommendation performance, we integrate it into six state-of-the-art collaborative filtering models.
 We conduct experiments using 5 random initializations and report the average results in Table~\ref{tab:overall comparison}.
 The evaluation results reveal several interesting observations, as outlined below:

 \begin{itemize}[leftmargin=*]

 \item Overall, we consistently observe that integrating \model\ with the backbone recommenders leads to improved performance compared to the original versions.
 This provides compelling evidence for the effectiveness of \model.
-We attribute these improvements to two key factors: i) \model\ enables the accurate user/item profiling paradigm empowered by LLMs, enhancing the representation of rich semantic information derived from user interaction behaviors. ii) Through our cross-view mutual information maximization, the CF-side relational embeddings and LLM-side semantic representations work cooperatively to enhance each other.
-This collaborative effort effectively filters out irrelevant noise in the recommendation features.
+We attribute these improvements to two key factors: i) \model\ enables accurate user/item profiling empowered by LLMs, enhancing the representation of rich semantic information from user interaction behaviors. ii) our cross-view mutual information maximization facilitates the cooperative enhancement of CF-side relational embeddings and LLM-side semantic representations, effectively filtering out irrelevant noise in the recommendation features.

 \item It is clear that both contrastive and generative modeling approaches generally improve performance.
 However, it is important to note that the contrastive approach exhibits superior performance when combined with various backbones like GCCF and SimGCL.
 Conversely, when applied to AutoCF, which involves masked reconstruction, \model-Gen shows more significant improvements.
 We speculate that the mask operation functions as a form of regularization, leading to better results when used in conjunction with methods that employ a generative approach.